JustJay7/Unibot/README.md

 ---

 ## Login Credentials
 ### Only email IDs that end with @bennett.edu.in can access the chatbot.
-Therefore, please use one of the email IDs from the professor or studen login deatils table.
+Therefore, please use one of the email IDs from the professor or student login deatils table.

 ---